charlesdevandiere/graphql-client-extensions/docs/README.md

 ### Create a query

-There is tow main ways to create queries.
+There is two main ways to create queries.
 Using strings or using expressions.

 #### Using strings